Big Daddy (wrestler)

-Shirley Crabtree, Jr. (14 November 1930 – 2 December 1997), better known as Big Daddy, was an English professional wrestler with a record-breaking 64-inch chest.
+Shirley Crabtree Jr. (14 November 1930 – 2 December 1997), better known as Big Daddy, was an English professional wrestler.
 He worked for Joint Promotions and the original British Wrestling Federation.
 Initially appearing on television as a heel, he teamed with Giant Haystacks.
 After splitting with Haystacks, he became a fan favourite and the top star of Joint Promotions from the late 1970s to the early 1990s.